 In this case, there was a hill.
 The ball went right over the hill and in a blind spot from where I was watching.
 Now despite the 100’s of golf balls that have gone over that same corner, the golf ball disappeared.

 I’m talking disappeared like a squirrel hides his nuts for the winter.
 I’m convinced this squirrel grabbed the golf ball and took it into his tree for his collection.
 What other reason would he want a Jumpman logo souvenir golf ball?

 I was scared to death.
 I was blowing it right there.
 We must have looked for what felt like 30 minutes and absolutely nothing.
 I can’t imagine whatever happened to that golf ball.

 The ball was lost.
-Be that as it may, I didn’t start blaming the sun for blocking my view.
+It was on me.
+I didn’t start blaming the sun for blocking my view.
 Instead I took responsibility and did the best I could in the situation at hand.

 Here I was on the easy ride to get home, something in me relaxed a little.

-I may have thought I was paying close attention to my surroundings, but I failed the test.
+I may have thought I was paying close attention to my surroundings.
+I was not, I failed the test.
 The truth is if this were the 1st or 2nd hole I would have had such a laser focus I would not have lost the ball.

 I was probably thinking about the pay-day or the great memory of my day caddying for Michael Jordan.